EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Removed required from First Name and Last Name fields
+* Added update routines for future versions

 = 1.1.0 =
 * Changed the list logic and added a notice for the MERGE VAR naming schema